 Drop-off facilities for your trees

-Bring your tree to us and we’ll make sure it gets one last use when it is taken to either McNeil Wood & Yard Waste Depot to be used as fuel to produce electricity, or chipped before taken to Green Mountain Compost.
-Remove all ornaments, tinsel, and other decorations, and bring it directly to McNeil or to any CSWD Drop-Off Center (except for the Burlington location on Pine Street).
+Bring your tree to one of our four Drop-Off Centers that accepts natural wood–such as Christmas trees– and we’ll turn it into wood chips to be used in making our premium compost products.
+You can also bring it to the McNeil Wood & Yard Waste Depot in Burlington (by appointment only) to be used as fuel to produce electricity.
+Remove all ornaments, tinsel, and other decorations, and bring it directly to McNeil or to the CSWD Drop-Off locations listed here:

 Remove all artificial decorations, take it out of the stand, and don’t put it in a bag!

-- Essex & Essex Junction: Public Works crews begin picking up trees in early January.
-Check back for dates.
+- Essex & Essex Junction: Public Works crews begin picking up trees beginning January 4th through January 8th.
 Learn more on the Essex Town website.

 - Other: If you subscribe to curbside trash and recycling pickup, your hauler may offer Christmas tree pickup for an extra fee.
 Find their contact number on our hauler page.